google/googletest/googlemock/README.md

 modern compiler.
 The following are needed to use Google Mock:

 #### Linux Requirements ####

-These are the base requirements to build and use Google Mock from a source package (as described below):

   * GNU-compatible Make or "gmake"
   * POSIX-standard shell